-- The PUD developer will be required to address and provide any necessary transportation improvements (access/operation and/or system) identified by the Traffic Study, in conjunction with the final approved project development plans, as required by the County Engineer, with any required improvements being completed in a manner and timeline subject to approval by the County Engineer. - A right-of-way dedication along SE 73rd Ave to achieve 120 ft total right-of-way. - Right-of-way dedication along CR 42 to achieve 120 ft total right-of-way. - Installation of a northbound left turn lane on SE 73rd Ave at the entrance to the development. - Proportionate share contribution for design and construction of a traffic signal on CR 42 at SE 73rd Ave.
+• The PUD developer will be required to address and provide any necessary transportation improvements (access/operation and/or system) identified by the Traffic Study, in conjunction with the final approved project development plans, as required by the County Engineer, with any required improvements being completed in a manner and timeline subject to approval by the County Engineer.

-- Proportionate share contribution for design and construction of a second westbound left turn lane on CR 42 at US 301, with the proportionate share calculations reflecting all costs, including right of way acquisition. - Tracts A-D shall access through the subdivisions internal roadways and not have separate access unless otherwise approved through the Development Review process. - Agreement with the church to allow access to CR 42 must be provided prior to improvement plan approval.
-If agreement cannot be obtained, then a revised PUD shall be submitted providing for another secondary access. - All required right-of-way dedications along SE 73rd Avenue and CR 42 shall be provided as part of the PUD design and approval process, with the timing and form of the dedication being subject to approval by the County Engineer, and - The access points (vehicular and non-vehicular) to the PUD shall be provided as part of the PUD design and approval process, with their design, construction, and completion, and the time of each step, being subject to approval by the County Engineer. - b.
+- A right-of-way dedication along SE 73rd Avenue required to achieve 120' total right-of-way to be provided as part of the PUD design and approval process, with the timing and form of the dedication being subject to approval by the County Engineer, and - The installation of a northbound left turn lane at the main access/driveway on SE 73rd Avenue as required by the County Engineer. - b.
 Public transit.
 There are no fixed route services available in this area, and none are planned for the foreseeable future. - c.
 Other mobility features.
-At this time, sidewalks are proposed along one side of the internal streets; however, sidewalks along SE 73rd Avenue and SE Hwy 42 External sidewalks must be provided along the roadways per the LDC; however, the PUD developer may request to use a fee-in-lieu of construction option consistent with the LDC s.
+At this time, sidewalks are proposed along one side of the internal streets; however, sidewalks along SE 73rd Avenue have not been addressed or indicated.
+An external sidewalk must be provided along the site's NE 49th Street frontage; however, the PUD developer may elect to use a fee-in-lieu of construction option consistent with the LDC.
 The final sidewalk placements and design, and possible fee-in-lieu option, will be addressed as part of the development review process for the project's final Master Plan or equivalent, that will then be presented for final review and approval by the Board.
 It is concluded the application is consistent with TE Policy 2.1.4.c. with the following condition: - The PUD developer will be required to address the provision of internal and external sidewalks in the final approved project development plans, as required by the County Engineer, with any required improvements and/or fee-in-lieu of construction being completed in a manner and timeline subject to approval by the County Engineer.

-Based on the above findings, it is concluded the application's proposed transportation impacts, would adversely affect public interest due to design issues, along with current and potential future level of service issues for the area.
-While the forthcoming Traffic Study may provide data and analysis in evaluating the potential PUD impacts staff is concerned that further design analysis would be necessary to affirmatively mitigate the transportation infrastructure impacts of the PUD on the area where issues are already arising.
+Based on the above findings, it is concluded the application's proposed transportation impacts, would adversely affect public interest due to design issues and current and potential future level of service issues wherein a Traffic Study and further design analysis would be necessary to affirmatively mitigate the transportation infrastructure impacts of the PUD.